The Evolution of IP Protection in China

-Intellectual Property (IP) has been a concern for importers since China opened for foreign trade.
-We previously wrote about contracts and which ones to use to ensure the safety of your IP, IP Proction: NDA or NNN.
-Recently, according to the above referenced article, a museum has opened in Tiananmen Square honoring American IP protection and was surprisingly well received, especially considering that China only granted its first patent in 1985 (first patent in US was in 1790).
+Intellectual Property (IP) has been a concern for those sourcing from China since China opened for foreign trade.
+We previously wrote about contracts and which ones to use to ensure the safety of your IP, IP Protection: NDA or NNN.
+Recently, according to the above-referenced article, a museum opened in Tiananmen Square honoring American IP protection and was surprisingly well received, especially considering that China only granted its first patent in 1985 (the first patent in the US was in 1790).

 As the article states, the current US administration’s stance on IP in relation to the Trade War gives the impression that the main focus of the Chinese is to steal from Westerners.
 But Chinese laws on IP have actually improved dramatically in recent years, and fast.

 The article highlights two infamous software and trademark violation cases, that of Disney and Michael Jordan settled in 2016, but issues of piracy in China go back decades.
-Some would cite this as one of the main reasons why Westerners have a negative perception about China.
+Some would cite this as one of the main reasons why Westerners have a negative perception of sourcing from China.

-We have, also, recently started a blog series on this topic as well, Made In China: Quality and Perception.
+We have also recently started a blog series on this topic, Made In China: Quality and Perception.
 Testament to this negative perception is the fact that 44% of the world’s patent filings in 2017 were related to China, according to the article.

 Luckily, as Schumpeter points out, “when foreigners do litigate in China. . . they have a higher win rate in patent cases than domestic ones, and are awarded more damages overall.”
 This is interesting, as others have argued that it’s easier to litigate domestic patent cases.